triSYCL/triSYCL/README.rst

 `DPC++`_ SYCL_ project to up-stream SYCL_ into LLVM_/Clang_, there is
-another project about merging the oneAPI `DPC++`_ SYCL_ implementation with triSYCL_ at https://github.com/triSYCL/sycl to give a greater user experience for Xilinx_ FPGA instead of using our obsolete experimental clunky device compiler.
-But this is still very experimental because the Xilinx_ tool-chain is based on old incompatible versions of LLVM_/Clang_ and nothing of these is supported by the Xilinx_ product teams.
+another project about merging the oneAPI `DPC++`_ SYCL_ implementation with triSYCL_ at https://github.com/triSYCL/sycl to give a greater user experience for AMD_ FPGA instead of using our obsolete experimental clunky device compiler.
+But this is still very experimental because the AMD_ tool-chain is based on old incompatible versions of LLVM_/Clang_ and nothing of these is supported by the AMD_ product teams.

 triSYCL_ has been used to experiment and provide feedback for SYCL_ 1.2, 1.2.1, 2.2, 2020 and even the OpenCL_ C++ 1.0 kernel language